Holiday and short-term rentals

 If a residential lease is for a longer period (over three consecutive months) the use is defined as a dwelling house, dual occupancy or a multiple dwelling, depending on the number of separate households on the premises.
 If the residential use involves individual rooms leased separately to different people it is defined as rooming accommodation.
-You can find further information about rooming accommodation on Council’s website.
+Find out more about rooming accommodation.

 How to check if Council approval is required

 Not all temporary accommodation needs Council approval.
-If you are proposing a home-based business use, a PD Online property enquiry can help you determine if the proposal requires Council approval.
-You can also phone Council on (07) 3403 8888 during business hours and ask to speak to a town planner.
+If you are proposing a home-based business use, a City Plan online mapping enquiry can help you determine if the proposal requires Council approval.
+You can also phone Council on 07 3403 8888 during business hours and ask to speak to a Planning Information Officer.

 While Council aims to assist you through the process, you may wish to engage a consultant, town planner, surveyor or other appropriately qualified professional for help with your building or development project.